Anthrax (American band): Worship Music and For All Kings (2010–2018)

-Upcoming twelfth studio album (2017–present)

-Anthrax released the live album and DVD Kings Among Scotland in 2018 which was recorded during their Glasgow, Scotland show on the For All Kings tour.

-In a March 2017 interview, drummer Charlie Benante hinted that Anthrax would begin working on their twelfth studio album that summer.
-He also revealed that there are a few unreleased tracks from the For All Kings sessions that could serve as a genesis for the follow-up album, stating, "I think there are two or three that we could dust off and use as a starting point."
-When asked in May 2018 if they were working on the album, guitarist Scott Ian stated, "Very, very, very preliminary stages.
+In a March 2017 interview, drummer Charlie Benante revealed that there were a few unreleased tracks from the For All Kings sessions that could serve as a genesis for the next Anthrax album, stating, "I think there are two or three that we could dust off and use as a starting point."

+The band's recording of "Antisocial" was prominently featured in the 2017 movie It but was not included on its official soundtrack release.

+Tours, live albums and upcoming twelfth studio album (2018–present)

+When asked in May 2018 if Anthrax had begun working on their twelfth studio album, guitarist Scott Ian stated, "Very, very, very preliminary stages.
 There's a couple of really great riffs.
 Charlie's sent around some really great ideas.
 But we haven't actually started working on anything.
 We've just been too busy touring."
 A month later, bassist Frank Bello claimed that Anthrax had intended to be back in the studio by mid-2018, but because they agreed to open for Slayer on their farewell tour, they were not expected to start writing their new album until at 2019 at the earliest.
-In a November 2020 interview with Full Metal Jackie, Ian stated that Anthrax would "certainly be ready to make a record next year", but added that its release date could be pushed back to 2022: "In my brain, I don't wanna put a record out until I can play shows."
-He later stated that "at some point there should be a [new Anthrax] record" in 2023.

-The band's recording of "Antisocial" was prominently featured in the 2017 movie It but was not included on its official soundtrack release.
+The band released the live album and DVD Kings Among Scotland in April 2018 which was recorded during their Glasgow, Scotland show on the For All Kings tour.

 Anthrax – alongside Testament, Corrosion of Conformity, Armored Saint, DevilDriver, John 5, Doro and Metal Church – participated in Megadeth's first-ever cruise called "Megacruise", which took place in October 2019.
 They resumed live activity during the summer and fall of 2021, with a livestream performance that saw the band celebrate its 40th anniversary, as well as appearances at U.S. festivals such as Aftershock and Welcome to Rockville.

 Although 2021 marked the band's 40th anniversary, the planned global anniversary tour was delayed due to travel complications arising from the COVID-19 pandemic; instead, the band performed a livestream concert on July 16 of that year.
 The tour was delayed to 2022, with a North American leg beginning on July 16 with Black Label Society and Hatebreed as support, followed by a European tour to begin on September 27 with Municipal Waste, and then they toured North America again in January and February 2023 with Black Label Society and Exodus.
-The band also released the full livestream setlist as a live album under the title XL on July 15.
+The band also released the full livestream setlist as a live album under the title XL on July 15, 2022.